grscheller/web/content/Wisdom.md

 * Just because you know how to get drunk does not mean you know how to drink.
 * Whiskey is for sipping, cowboys swallowed their whiskey in one gulp because they only had lousy whiskey.
 * A boilermaker is a way to destroy both a good beer and a good whiskey simultaneously.
+* To become fluent in a language, one must become familiar with the culture from which the language arose.